babblebot-server/server/CONTRIBUTING.md

 *   @author: This is up to you, just as long you use something that can relate to your github profile
 *   @since: Please keep this at `__RELEASE_VERSION__` Semantic Release will handle this
 *   Always leave a space between text and `@author` and `@since`
+*   Always for the new lines in the top portion put a `<p>` tag for java doc rendering

 #### Method Documentation